Describing Parameters

 Common Mistakes

-There are two common mistakes when using the default
+There are two common mistakes when using the default keyword:

 Using

-parameters or properties, for example, with path parameters.
+defaultwithrequiredparameters or properties, for example, with path parameters.
 This does not make sense – if a value is required, the client must always send it, and the default value is never used.Using

 Enum Parameters

-You can restrict a parameter to a fixed set of values by adding the enum
+You can restrict a parameter to a fixed set of values by adding the enum to the parameter’s schema.
+The enum values must be of the same type as the parameter data type.

 More info: Defining an Enum.